aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/index.md

         You can remove `@aws/pdk/monorepo` from _dev_deps_ as this is incorrectly added by Projen due to a bug in their bootstrapping process.

 !!!tip
-    You can also pass in options parameters into the `pdk new` command.
-For example, if you want to bootstrap a typescript monorepo with PNPM as the default package manager you could do: `pdk new monorepo-ts --package-manager=pnpm`.
+    You can also pass in options parameters into the `npx projen new` command.
+For example, if you want to bootstrap a typescript monorepo with PNPM as the default package manager you could do: `npx projen new --from @aws/pdk monorepo-ts --package-manager=pnpm`.
 You can pass all the attributes available within the construct as options in a _kebab-case_ format.

 ## Synthesizing your project(s)

-Whenever you make a change to the `projenrc` file, you will need to re-synthesize your project by running `pdk` from the root directory.
+Whenever you make a change to the `projenrc` file, you will need to re-synthesize your project by running `npx projen` from the root directory.
 This will re-generate any projen managed files i.e: _nx.json_, eslint, etc.

 For more information, refer to [synthesis](./synthesis.md).